Variables¶

 Using the Var

 class directly creates a variable that is not associated to any model.
-We will there need to add it
+We will then need to add it

 explicitly to a model.
 This is done by calling the Model::add